 Live music in Accra and Ghana

-Buka is one of the best lunch spots in the city, with lively music adding to the ambience.
-The food hinges on Ghanaian and Nigerian specialties – dishes include okra stew and eba (a dough ball eaten with stews).
+Conveniently situated close to the centre of Osu, Buka is, without question, one of the best lunch spots in the city – and more often than not, has full tables to show for it.
+Set on the first floor, Buka gives a sense of escape from the throng.
+The food hinges largely on Ghanaian and Nigerian specialities – dishes include okra stew and eba (a dough ball eaten with stews).

 Art and exhibitions in Accra and Ghana

 The National Museum is home to some of Ghana’s most absorbing historical finds.
-The museum gives an opportunity to travel through the country’s history from both an archaeological and ethnographic perspective.
-There’s also a gallery with pieces by Ghanaian artists that is getting better all the time.Read more
+This museum allows you to travel through the country’s history from both an archaeological and ethnographic perspective.

 Heritage and history in Accra and Ghana

 A national park erected in memory of Osagyefo (the Messiah) Doctor Kwame Nkrumah, Ghana’s first president and one of its founding fathers.
 Built on a former British polo field, it was the point where Nkrumah declared independence in 1957.